Ras al Hadd

 Raʾs al-Ḥadd (رَأْس ٱلْحَدّ) is a village in Ash Sharqiyah district in Oman.
 It is on a point at the entrance to the Gulf of Oman.

 The region is served by Ras al Hadd Airport.

 Geography

 Al-Hajar Mountains are located to the west.

 The beaches at Ras al Hadd and nearby Ra's al-Jinz are known as a breeding ground for green sea turtles.

 Indian intelligence radar

 There is an Indian listening post at Ras al Hadd, and berthing rights for the Indian Navy at Muscat naval base.

 Landmarks

 Ras Al Jinz Turtle Reserve

-The Easternmost peninsula in Oman hosts one of the world's most important populations of green turtles.
-Throughout the year, these vast sea-reptiles haul their weight of up to 190 kilograms from the sea at Ras Al Jinz to lay the future of this endangered species.
+The easternmost peninsula in Oman hosts one of the most important populations of green turtles in the Indian Ocean, according to UNESCO.
+Throughout the year, they haul their weight of up to 190 kilograms from the sea at Ras Al Jinz to lay their eggs.

-From the around 100 eggs each female lays during a night, only one hatchling may survive to maturity.
-Visitors to Ras Al Jinz will find that the night walk to the beach may provide the rewarding experience of seeing the start of one of nature's most remarkable life cycles.

 On 23 April 1996, Ras Al Jinz Turtle Reserve is designated as a nature reserve.